Face masks mandatory until 12.01 am, Monday 10 May 2021. Please read our special conditions of entry before visiting us.

 The fellowship is named in honour of the late Jean Fleming Arnot, MBE, FLAA, a former staff member of the State Library of New South Wales.
 Miss Arnot retired as head cataloguer in 1968 after a distinguished career of over 47 years.
 Miss Arnot was active in women's organisations and a pioneer in the campaign for equal pay for women.

 The fellowship is awarded to a female librarian or student of librarianship for an outstanding paper of no more than 5000 words on any aspect of librarianship.
-Papers focusing on innovative solutions to contemporary library issues and services are encouraged.
+In 2020, the judges are especially interested in responses which reflect on how libraries have served their communities throughout a period of social distancing and isolation, and the effectiveness of library responses for people with limited or no access to internet services.
 Papers should demonstrate original thought and research.
 The paper should have been written within the last twelve months and should not have been previously published, but can have been delivered as a conference paper or seminar.

 There is no mandated citation style: authors are advised to use that with which they are most comfortable.

-Applications for the 2019 Fellowship have now closed.
-Applications for the 2020 Fellowship will open in March 2020.
+Applications for the 2021 Fellowship will open in March 2021.